Zizians: David Maland

-On January 20, 2025, after a traffic stop, United States Border Patrol agent David Christopher Maland and at least one other Border Patrol agent engaged in a shootout with Bauckholt and another Zizian, leading to Maland's and Bauckholt's deaths and the wounding of the other member.
+On January 20, 2025, after a traffic stop, United States Border Patrol agent David Christopher Maland and at least one other Border Patrol agent engaged in a shootout with Bauckholt and another Zizian, leading to Maland's and Bauckholt's deaths and wounding the other member.
 Bauckholt and the other member were traveling south on Interstate 91 in Coventry, Vermont, when they were pulled over.
 They were put under "periodic surveillance" nearly one week before the shooting after they were reported to be armed and wearing all-black tactical clothing when checking in to their hotel.
 The case has been connected to the killings of Lind and the Zajkos due to connections between the suspects.

 Background

-Before traveling to Vermont, Bauckholt and the other member lived in separate Airbnb rentals in Chapel Hill, North Carolina.
+Before traveling to Vermont, Bauckholt and the other member stayed in separate Airbnb rentals in Chapel Hill, North Carolina.
 Both have been described as having cut off all contact with friends in fall 2023 and May 2024.
 Homeland Security Investigations agents had been conducting "periodic surveillance" of them since January 14.

 A hotel employee in Lyndonville, Vermont, reportedly contacted law enforcement about the duo after seeing one of them carrying "an apparent firearm in an exposed carry holster".
 Both wore "all-black, tactical style clothing with protective equipment".
 After the report, Homeland Security agents contacted the duo, who refused to speak with them extensively.
 They said they were in Vermont only to purchase real estate.
 The duo checked out of the Lyndonville hotel and were seen five days later in Newport, Vermont, with one of them carrying a handgun.
 The next day, hours before the shootout, the two were seen at a Walmart, with Bauckholt buying aluminum foil.

 After the shooting, authorities found ammunition, a helmet, night-vision monoculars, a tactical belt with a holster, a pair of walkie-talkies, a magazine loaded with cartridges, and shooting-range targets in their car.
 Smartphones were also found, wrapped in aluminum foil, apparently to prevent their phones from being tracked.
 Their handguns were reportedly bought by an associate in Mount Tabor, Vermont.